vipulnaik/diet-exercise-health/notes/2021-12-15-periodontal-therapy-followup-appointment.md

 [second
 appointment](2021-10-06-periodontal-therapy-second-appointment.md).

-My dental hygienist was Linnho.
+My dental hygienist was Lingho.
 My appointment was for 1 PM and started approximately on time.

 ## Mouthwash